Article No. 408

-Well ,in the case of the red blood cells to get back to normal the bone marrow will need to replace them at a higher rate than they are either are being used up or they are naturallly degrading.
-The normal range of heamoglobin is between 12 to 18 grams/dL with different ranges for males and females and your aHUS may have depleted them to half those levels.
+Well ,in the case of the red blood cells to get back to normal the bone marrow will need to replace them at a higher rate than they are either are being used up or they are naturally degrading.
+The normal range of hemoglobin is between 12 to 18 grams/dL with different ranges for males and females and your aHUS may have depleted them to half those levels.
 One intervention you might get is a blood transfusion which raises your red blood cells temporarily and you feel better for it until your levels fall again.
 The gradual return to normal levels will take weeks to months ,even with out kidney damage, but it does not mean you will not feel better until then, there should be gradual feeling of improving.
 Some days it will be better than others.

 But I do have some kidney damage?

 Yes you would not have aHUS if there has been no symptoms of kidney damage.
-Some people will lose more than 85 to 90% of their kidney function ( as measured by eFGR ( estimated glomulera filtration rate) when aHUS onsets.
+Some people will lose more than 85 to 90% of their kidney function ( as measured by eFGR ( estimated glomulerar filtration rate) when aHUS onsets.
 They will need dialysis.
 Their lost kidney function can return once the body, including the kidneys, clears the damage done ( as measured by LDH mentioned earlier) but also the high level of urea, a sign of kidneys not working, (hence uraemic in aHUS) or also creatinine in the blood begins to fall.
 Those needing dialysis will stop needing it.
 But there is “catch 22” the red blood cell destruction and damage to the lining of blood vessels led to kidney damage.
 But the kidney is important for the production of red blood cells by your bone marrow.
 Kidneys produce something, a hormone, that stimulates its production.
-Failing kidneys either do not produce it ,or not enough of it, so the replenisment takes longer.
+Failing kidneys either do not produce it ,or not enough of it, so the replenishment takes longer.

 Can anything be done about it?

-It will come back naturallly in time but your bone marrow can be helped with a synthetic version of the hormone, erythropoietin.
+It will come back naturally in time but your bone marrow can be helped with a synthetic version of the hormone, erythropoietin.
 You may hear your doctor mention EPO or Arenesp which comes in a syringe.
 Once delivered it can take up to 4 weeks before its effect is noticed.